 Ingredients

-The full list of ingredients and exact measurements are listed in the recipe card below.
+See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

 - Frozen chopped spinach: I use it because it's so convenient.
 I always have a package or two of frozen spinach in my freezer.
 You can replace the 16 ounces of frozen spinach with 2.5 pounds of fresh spinach leaves.
 Cook the fresh spinach and then press on it to remove as much liquid as possible.
-You can use these recipes for sauteed spinach or steamed spinach.
+You can use these recipes for sautéed spinach or steamed spinach.

 - Sour cream: You can use whole milk Greek yogurt instead, but sour cream is richer and better.